Get all our templates, tips, and fresh content so you can run effective, profitable, low-stress projects in your agency or team.

 In the agency world, quality is frequently linked to value.
 Sentiments such as ‘this was a good choice’ or ‘I am glad I bought this service’ are good indicators of satisfaction.

-One study even found that value and pricing are the biggest reason why clients leave agencies.
+One study even found that value and pricing are the biggest reasons why clients leave agencies.

 Value, of course, is subjective.
 A Fortune 1000 client with a seven-figure budget might find a $500k website “good value”, while a small business might balk at the same figure.